West Alabama Tigers: Women's basketball

 The first known season for the University of West Alabama women's basketball team is currently uncertain.
 However, detailed season results first became available for the 1978–79 season.
-That year, the Tigers struggled to a 5-16 mark.
-The 1979-1980 season was an improvement; the team put up 24 wins to 12 losses.
-1980-1981 saw UWA improve further; they tallied a 25-4 overall record.
-The Tigers won 12 of their final 13 games, including a 11-game-winning streak.
-In 1981-1982, the program set a school record collecting 30 wins to only seven defeats; this 30-win season ranks first in the history books.
+That year, the Tigers struggled to a 5–16 mark.
+The 1979–1980 season was an improvement; the team put up 24 wins to 12 losses.
+1980-1981 saw UWA improve further; they tallied a 25–4 overall record.
+The Tigers won 12 of their final 13 games, including an 11-game-winning streak.
+In 1981–1982, the program set a school record collecting 30 wins to only seven defeats; this 30-win season ranks first in the history books.
 Of the team's seven losses, five came by 10 points or less.
 The season also saw UWA claim the GSC Championship.

-The 1985-1986 campaign opened with six straight wins en route to an 18-9 record for UWA, and in 1986-1987 the women totaled 19 victories.
+The 1985-1986 campaign opened with six straight wins en route to an 18–9 record for UWA, and in 1986-1987 the women totaled 19 victories.
 The team brushed the .500 mark a few seasons later.
 Over the course of the next three seasons, the Tigers won 51 times and lost only 29.
 The 20-win plateau was achieved in 1997-1998 for the first time since the school's 30-win year.

-Amanda Marks came on board in 2001-2002, and UWA's first berth in the NCAA Tournament came that year.
-With a 22-6 overall record and 14-2 mark in the GSC, the Tigers claimed the East Division championship, headed to the tournament, and won there for the first time since 1987.
+Amanda Marks came on board in 2001–2002, and UWA's first berth in the NCAA Tournament came that year.
+With a 22–6 overall record and 14–2 mark in the GSC, the Tigers claimed the East Division championship, headed to the tournament, and won there for the first time since 1987.
 Although they lost their next tournament game to Delta State, they went to the NCAA Regional.
 A last-second shot rimmed out at the buzzer, ending the team's run.

-The team finished below .500 the next season but rebounded in 2003-2004 to notch another 22-win season.
+The team finished below .500 the next season but rebounded in 2003–2004 to notch another 22-win season.
 Marks earned her 150th career win in a matchup against Alabama-Huntsville.
 UWA claimed the fifth spot in the season's initial South Region rankings.
-The Tigers earned another East Division championship with a 12-2 conference record.
+The Tigers earned another East Division championship with a 12–2 conference record.
 They travelled to Rollins to take part in the NCAA Tournament, where UWA garnered their first NCAA win narrowly escaping against Christian Brothers in overtime.
-But the season came to a close at the hands of Rollins when they fell short 63-45.
+But the season came to a close at the hands of Rollins when they fell short 63–45.